Assigning Multi-Robot Tasks to Multitasking Robots: Introduction

 \section{Introduction}

-In prior work on task allocation, it has been a near-omnipresent assumption that robots are single-tasking~\cite{korsah2013comprehensive, gerkey}.
+\blfootnote{The authors are with the School of Computing and Augmented Intelligence, Arizona State University {\tt \{wtsmith7, yzhan442\}@asu.edu}.} In prior work on task allocation, it has been a near-omnipresent assumption that robots are single-tasking~\cite{korsah2013comprehensive, gerkey}.
 When considering task allocation practically, it is often more convenient to have robots work on multiple tasks simultaneously to improve efficiency, and may in fact be required in some situations.
 For example, consider a scenario where a robot needs to swipe a keycard to unlock a door temporarily and also open that door at the same time.
-We note that it is not possible for multiple robots to ``divide and conquer'' these tasks due to a space constraint; one robot \textit{must} do both tasks with two manipulators since two robots cannot fit in the space around the door simultaneously.
+We note that it is not always possible for multiple robots to ``divide and conquer'' these tasks due to a space constraint; under certain conditions (e.g., robots with large footprints), one robot \textit{must} do both tasks with two manipulators since two robots cannot fit in the space around the door simultaneously.
 The ability for a multi-robot system to automatically identify this infeasibility so that a bi-manual robot can be assigned instead of two robots is missing.
 Redesigning this scenario such that there is a single ``swipe keycard and open door'' task to force the task to be assigned to a single robot is possible, but this approach effectively requires the multitasking solution to already be known so that we can combine each set of tasks that require multitasking into a single task.
-Considering multi-robot tasks is even more complicated since it involves the decomposition and recombination of those tasks.
+A generic solution for multi-robot tasks with multi-tasking robots requires the automatic decomposition and combination of tasks, which goes beyond simply adding up or splitting task requirements and is even more complicated.
+Hence, compiling such problems to problems with single-tasking robots is utterly impractical in general.